 In the case that the student(s) have been authorized to move forward, the student leader will be instructed to visit OrgSync, find their new portal under My Memberships, and click “Update Now” in the orange box to complete the Student Organization Registration Form.
 Once the form is complete, the five officers receive email alerts to complete the terms and conditions.

-Pending CSI approval for the new organization, completed terms and conditions, and in-person orientation attended, an email is sent to those five officers to confirm the new registration and share resources.
+Pending CSI approval for the new organization, completed terms and conditions, and orientation attended, an email is sent to those five officers to confirm the new registration and share resources.
 Next steps include receiving your mailbox number, CSI advisor, and instructions to open an agency account.

 Receive your CSI mailbox number.
 Once your organization is approved, you will receive an on campus mailbox number, located in the Center for Student Involvement Office, on the 4th floor of the MU.
 Please keep in mind that this mailbox is for letters only – no packages will be accepted!